Dawenster/timeauction/README.md

 ```
 mailcatcher
 ```
-You can see the "caught" emails by going to localhost:1080.
+You can see the "caught" emails by going to localhost:1080 in your browser.
 Failure to do this may result in the error:

 ```
 Errno::ECONNREFUSED: Connection refused - connect(2) for "localhost" port 1025